About teenage moods

-You might notice your child feeling more ups and downs than she used to, or her moods might be more extreme.
-This could be for many reasons – physical, emotional, social and psychological – and not for any one reason in particular.
+Your child’s emotional ups and downs might happen for many reasons – physical, emotional, social and psychological – and not for any one reason in particular.
 Often you won’t be able to pin down why your child feels up or down – and neither will your child.

 Another physical factor is your child’s need for sleep.
-It’s thought that teenagers need more sleep than they did when they were younger – about 9¼ hours each night, in fact.
-So the amount of sleep teenagers get is likely to affect their moods.
+Teenagers need about 8-10 hours sleep and the amount of sleep teenagers get is likely to affect their mood.

-Regular, nutritious meals and enough physical activity are good for your child’s physical health and can help your child feel good emotionally too.
+Regular, nutritious meals and enough physical activity are good for your child’s physical health and can help with emotional ups and downs.

 Social and emotional factors

-New thoughts, new emotions, new friends and new responsibilities – these all affect how your child is feeling.
+New thoughts, new emotions, new friends and new responsibilities can all affect how your child is feeling.

-Your child is learning how to solve more problems on his own as he moves towards independence.
-He’s also living in his own head more than he used to, and is busy thinking about challenges such as friendships, school and family relationships.
+Your child is learning how to solve more problems on their own as they move towards independence.
+Your child is also living in their own head more than they used to and is busy thinking about challenges like friendships, school and family relationships.

-Stressful family situations can impact on your child’s mood too.
+Stressful family situations can affect your child’s mood too.

-The first is recognising the things your child already enjoys – this might be a favourite team sport, spending time with old friends, listening to or playing music, drawing, creating their own digital content and so on.
-Keeping up with these activities will help your child feel secure and connected, and give her a base that she can use to explore new interests.
+The first is recognising the things your child already enjoys.
+These might be playing a favourite sport, spending time with old friends, listening to or playing music, drawing, creating their own digital content and so on.
+Keeping up with these activities will help your child feel secure and grounded, and give your child a base for exploring new interests.

-You can also help your child identify new and first-time activities that will challenge him to set new goals and meet new friends – maybe learning a new musical instrument or joining a new social group.
-Rather than choosing these activities for your child, you could try listening to him talk about his likes and dislikes for clues to new interests.
+You can also help your child find new activities that challenge them and that help them set new goals and meet new friends.
+These might be learning a new musical instrument or joining a new social group.
+Rather than choosing these activities for your child, you could try listening to your child talk about what they like and dislike for clues to new interests.

 Giving your child space

 Young people are developing independence and tackling new things.
-While your child is doing this, try to give her space or time alone to think about new emotions and new experiences.
-Trying to force conversations before your child is ready to talk might lead you into conflict.
+While your child is doing this, try to give your child space or time alone to think about new emotions and new experiences.
+Let your child know you’ll be there if they want to talk.

 Holding off on solutions

-If there’s a problem, discussing solutions with your child can be great, but your child needs to contribute to the solutions and feel that he ‘owns’ them.
-He’s more likely to do this if he feels the solutions have come from him.
+If there’s a problem, discussing solutions with your child can be great, but your child needs to contribute to the solutions and feel that they ‘own’ them.
+Your child is also more likely to try the solution if they feel it has come from them.